aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 By now, you should already have the serverless.yml code to provision the DynamoDB table dedicated to recording the requested rides.
 We need 1 more table to store a counter of the number of times each unicorn gets dispatched.
 For simplicity, the unicorns will be uniquely identified by their name.

 You can see a simple example of constructing stanzas to provision a DynamoDB table <a href="https://serverless.com/framework/docs/providers/aws/guide/resources/">here</a>.
-To help you get started, you may copy and paste the snippet just below everything in the <b>RidesTable</b> logical grouping.
+To help you get started, you may copy and paste the snippet below the existing <b>RidesTable</b> logical grouping.

 ```YAML
     UnicornsTable: